dyamand/dyamand.github.io/src/doc/docs/tests/installation_monitoring.md

-!!! success "_c.10.1_ Given a specific installation, the status and lastSeen should match" !!! success "_c.10.2_ If there are n health checks, there are n health checks shown on the health check card" !!! success "_c.10.3_ Given a specific health check id, all information related to the health check should match" !!! success "_c.10.4_ Given a specific installation, all detected services should match" !!! success "_c.10.5_ Given a specific installation, all installation names should match" !!! warning "_c.10.6_ Given a specific metric name, the value should match"
+!!! success "_c.10.1_ Given a specific installation, the status and lastSeen should match" !!! success "_c.10.2_ If there are n health checks, there are n health checks shown on the health check card" !!! success "_c.10.3_ Given a specific health check id, all information related to the health check should match" !!! success "_c.10.5_ Given a specific installation, all installation names should match" !!! warning "_c.10.6_ Given a specific metric name, the value should match"
 	!!! success "_a_ All information regarding memory resource should be displayed correctly"